Research Knowledge Base

 Review of Outside Activities

 The COI Committee reviews outside activities of individuals who are listed as principal investigator, co-investigator, or senior/key personnel on federally funded research or a study team member on human subjects research administered by UW–Madison.
+The COI Committee evaluates outside activities disclosed in the most current version of the OAR available when the meeting agenda is prepared.
+Activities are reviewed at least once annually and when substantive changes are made.

 The COI Committee may also review the outside activities of any investigator and provide advice on the existence of an FCOI at the request of a Dean or Director's Office.